organicmaps/organicmaps/tools/twine/README.md

 # Twine

 Twine is a command line tool for managing your strings and their translations.
-These strings are all stored in a master text file and then Twine uses this file to import and export strings in a variety of file types, including iOS and Mac OS X `.strings` files as well as Android `.xml` files.
+These strings are all stored in a master text file and then Twine uses this file to import and export strings in a variety of file types, including iOS and Mac OS X `.strings` files, Android `.xml` files, and [jquery-localize][jquerylocalize] `.json` files.
 This allows individuals and companies to easily share strings across multiple projects, as well as export strings in any format the user wants.

 ## Install